pysys-test/pysys-test/pysys-dist/pysys-readme.txt

 Dependencies
 ------------
-Running on windows requires installation of the pywin32 extensions written by Mark Hammond.
-The extensions can be downloaded from http://sourceforge.net/projects/pywin32.
-Running the manual tester on unix systems requires the tcl/tk libraries to be installed and the python version to be compiled with tcl/tk support.
+Running on windows requires installation of the pywin32 extensions written by Mark Hammond (http://sourceforge.net/projects/pywin32).
+Running the manual tester on unix systems requires the tcl/tk libraries to be installed on the host machine and the Python version to be compiled with tcl/tk support.

 Installation